 Cascadilla School will be setting up areas outside for use.
-When this is not possible there will be protocols to followed for indoor eating that include social distancing (minimum of 6ft distance), specific locations, and cleaning.
+When this is not possible, there will be protocols for indoor eating that include social distancing (minimum of 6ft distance), specific locations, and cleaning.

 Mental Health, Behavioral, and Emotional Support Services and Programs

-During orientation and throughout the school year there will be presentations and communications with the entire Cascadilla School community to address all factors that affect the mental and emotional health of our population.
+During orientation and throughout the school year, there will be presentations and communications with the entire Cascadilla School community to address all factors that affect our population’s mental and emotional health.

 The Ithaca community has many excellent resources and mental health professionals available.
 Cascadilla School can provide information and referrals to members of our community in need.